OpenDSA/OpenDSA/RST/en/Glossary.rst

       location of the desired record.

    collision resolution
+      The outcome of a :term:`collision resolution policy`.

+   collision resolution policy
+      :to-term: collision resolution :label: performs

+      In :term:`hashing`, the process of resolving a :term:`collision`.
-      In a :term:`closed hash system`, this is the process of finding the proper position in a :term:`hash table` that contains the desired record if the :term:`hash function` did not return the correct position for that record due to a :term:`collision` with another record.
+      Specifically in a :term:`closed hash system`, this is the process of finding the proper position in a :term:`hash table` that contains the
+      desired record if the :term:`hash function` did not return the correct position for that record due to a :term:`collision` with another record.